devth/devth.github.com/about.md

 - at the very backend working on a Scala-based in-memory distributed columnar data store for eBay which powered real-time analytics for seller tools
-- as a Site Reliability Engineer creating automation, standards, and modern infrastructure
+- as a Site Reliability Engineer creating automation, standards, and modern container-based infrastructure in public and private clouds

 I'm a huge proponent of using automation to make processes more efficient and repeatable.
-I build an open source chat bot called [yetibot](https://github.com/devth/yetibot) which we increasingly use for [ChatOps](http://devops.com/2014/07/16/chatops-communicating-speed-devops/) to run internal automation.
+I build an open source chat bot called [Yetibot](https://github.com/devth/yetibot) which we increasingly use for [ChatOps](http://devops.com/2014/07/16/chatops-communicating-speed-devops/) to run internal automation.